-Fashion designer Lynda Osborne, highly creative and an expert in her field, quit her government job of ten years to open a boutique supplying her own designs in ready-to-wear and custom-made outfits.
-Specializing in one-of-a-kind fashions made by her, she soon became well known for her unique styles, her bridal and entourage designs, and local pageant gowns.
-Later on, she had the privilege of being called to be on the judges’ panel for pageants.
+After a number of years at a government job, Lynda Osborne left to open a boutique supplying her own designs in ready-to-wear and custom-made outfits.
+Specializing in one-of-a-kind fashions made by her, she soon became well known for her creative and unique styles, her bridal wear designs, and evening gowns.
+Later on, she had the privilege of being on the judges’ panel for a local beauty pageant.

 In 1991, Lynda was invited to sample Saori handweaving of fabric from a visiting Japanese weaver/artist brought in by the Japanese embassy, and for a few years, she created hand-woven fabric pieces and explored viable product possibilities.
 These included shawls, clutch purses and soft flat shoes,

-Later, she diversified into fashionable office wear, and also delved into the carnival arena, producing true full body costumes for a major leading large-category band for five consecutive years.
-Her own designed section was made the band’s opening frontline one season.
+Later, she diversified into fashionable office wear, and also delved into the carnival arena.
+For five consecutive years, she produced true body costumes for a major leading large-category band, and her self-designed special section was made the band’s opening front line one season.
 During all this time, she was self-taught in designing, with a knack for developing her own advanced techniques from basic learnt garment-making skills.
-With the advent of the computer, she would later come to realize that the knack applied to any creative tool, as she quickly taught herself and transferred and upgraded her art and design skills on the digital platform.
+With the advent of the computer, she would later come to realize that her creative knack applied to other creative media, as she quickly taught herself and transferred and upgraded her art and design skills onto the digital platform.

-In 2008, Lynda took a 4-year hiatus, and went on to attain a Bachelor of Fine Arts honours degree in Fashion Design in 2012, gaining some insights into the formal systems in the industry, while making comparisons with the real world.
-After those years of full-time study, amidst challenging changes in the industry, she re-started her business in 2013, under her full name LYNDA OSBORNE.
+In 2008, Lynda took a 4-year hiatus, and went on to attain a Bachelor of Fine Arts honors degree in Fashion Design culminating in 2012, gaining some insights into the formal systems in the industry, while making comparisons with the real world.